Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Concrete

-Concrete undergoes long-term structural deformation due to shrinkage.
-In addition, tension can build up in concrete and pre-stressed concrete due to deflection.
+Concrete is prone to long-term structural deformation due to shrinkage.
+In addition, deflection in concrete and pre-stressed concrete can cause tensions to occur.

 Since DITRA-HEAT absorbs the resulting stresses between the concrete and the tile covering, tiles can be immediately installed as soon as the concrete is ready to bear weight.